 When it comes to lighting, we use recycled or salvaged vintage pendants and utilise LED, energy-efficient lighting.

 A UK government study in 2008 found that transporting one tonne of garments via ship emits 1.5 kgs of C02 in comparison to 143 kgs by air.
 With this in mind, we reviewed our freight processes and now sea freight 95% of our stock.

 This result has been achieved by making some simple changes such as allowing for longer lead times to enable sea freight and where possible combining deliveries to cut down on transportation.

-In 2010, gorman reduced plastic packaging of bulk orders by 90% in just one year.
-This has been one of our most effective changes to date on the green front, and has involved all of our suppliers getting on board.
+In 2010, gorman reduced single-use plastic packaging of incoming stock deliveries by 90% in just one year.
+This has been one of our most effective changes to date on the green front, and has involved all of our suppliers.